K-Vivek-Kumar/mint-nft/README.md

 - Uploads the NFT metadata to IPFS.
 - Calls the smart contract to mint the NFT.
 - Verifies the stored NFT data.

+## Running the Project (v2-pyinteract-python)

+Similar to previous project we compile and migrate the smart contract onto the Ethereum but now this time we interact it using python web3 package.

+> TODO!!

 ## Troubleshooting